 - 5.22.6 Only Fuses and Contactors for ERS application approved by the FIA Technical Department will be accepted.
 The approval of the FIA Technical Department is conditional upon such parts being available on a non-exclusive basis and under normal commercial terms to all Competitors.
-The approval request form must be sent by the sensor supplier to the FIA before the 1st of November of the preceding year. - 5.22.7 The ES must be equipped with at least one Manual Service Disconnect (MSD) which by means of a manual action would allow the operator to open each live HV circuit.
-The operator must be able to perform the manual operation before starting any work in the ERS system.
+The approval request form must be sent by the sensor supplier to the FIA before the 1st of November of the preceding year. - 5.22.7 The ES must be equipped with at least one Manual Service Disconnect (MSD) which In addition to the contactors mentioned in 5.22.5, the ES DC+ and DC- poles must be capable of being isolated from the PU-CE(5.2.10) consumers by means of a manual action(s). would allow the operator to open each live HV circuit.
+The operator must be able to perform the manual operation(s) before starting any work in the ERS system.

-- In order to reduce the maximum voltage between two points of the ES cells block, the MSD must be placed somewhere between the positive and negative extremities of the cells array. - 5.22.8 A dousing port must be present which is easily accessible on the external bodywork and that ducts extinguishant to the ES Main Enclosure Cavity.
-The duct must have an internal area of 175mm2.
-The port must be covered with only a ISO 7010 F001 sticker. - [Note: Further discussion will take place to assess the benefit and the best way to implement such a solution] - 5.22.9 The ES main enclosure compartments must be equipped with gas evacuation port(s) which in case of cells venting or electronic components explosion prevents the ESME internal pressure to be higher than 4.0BarA.
+In order to reduce the maximum voltage between two points of the ES cells block, the MSD must be placed somewhere between the positive and negative extremities of the cells array.

+- 5.22.8 A dousing port must be present which is easily accessible on the external bodywork and that ducts extinguishant to the ES main enclosure Cavity.
+The duct must have an internal area of 175mm^2.
+The port must be covered with only an ISO 7010 F001 sticker.
+[Note: Further discussion will take place to assess the benefit and the best way to implement such a solution] - 5.22.9 Each ES main enclosure compartments must be equipped with a gas evacuation port which in case of cells venting or electronic components explosion prevents the ESME internal pressure to be higher than 4.0BarA.
 The gas must be evacuated to a safe location (e.g. downwards towards the floor).
-The venting system must be approved by the FIA Technical Department before the 1st of November of the preceding year. - [Note: Further discussion will take place to assess the benefit and the best way to implement such a burst disk solution] - 5.22.10 The ES main enclosure must be equipped with a system which allows discharging the ES with an off-board system, without having to open the ES main enclosure at the circuit when there is a failure in one of the HV safety devices. - [Note: Further discussion will take place to assess the benefit of such a solution] - 5.22.11 The ES main enclosure must satisfy a minimum fire protection equivalent of UL94 V0 for cells using liquid electrolytes.
-The procedure which will be used to verify the protection level may be found in the Appendix to the Technical and Sporting Regulations. - [Note: Further discussion will take place to define the level of fire protection/fire retardancy capabilities will be required and how it will be assessed.
+The venting system must be approved by the FIA Technical Department before the 1st of November of the preceding year.

+[Note: Further discussion will take place to assess the benefit and the best way to implement such a burst disk solution]

+5.22.10 The ES main enclosure must be equipped with a system which allows discharging the ES with an off-board system, without having to open the ES main enclosure at the circuit when there is a failure in one of the HV safety devices.

+[Note: Further discussion will take place to assess the benefit of such a solution]

+5.22.10 The ES main enclosure must satisfy a minimum fire protection equivalent of UL94 V0 for cells using liquid electrolytes.
+The procedure which will be used to verify the protection level may be found in the Appendix to the Technical and Sporting Regulations.

+[Note: Further discussion will take place to define the level of fire protection/fire retardancy capabilities will be required and how it will be assessed.
 If it will be based on the materials used or fire penetration test.]